deployd/deployd/docs/collection.markdown

 After creating a Collection resource in the dashboard, you can set up the schema that will automatically validate data sent to the resource url over HTTP.
 You can configure this schema in the dashboard.

-The grid view below the property list allows you to edit the Collection manually.
+The Data view in the dashboard allows you to edit the Collection manually.

 ## Property types